Linear-time Minimum Bayes Risk Decoding with Reference Aggregation: Conclusion

 \section{Conclusion}

 We proposed reference aggregation, a technique that boosts the efficiency of MBR decoding by shifting the MC sampling from the utility estimation to the reference representation.
-Experiments on machine translation showed that reference aggregation speeds up utility estimation by up to 99.5\% while minimally affecting translation quality, depending on the utility metric used.
+Experiments on machine translation showed that reference aggregation speeds up utility estimation by up to 99.5\% while minimally affecting translation quality.
 This reduces the gap to beam search and makes MBR more practical for large-scale applications.